percona/pxc-docs/docs/security/encrypt-traffic.md

-# Encrypting PXC Traffic
+# Encrypt PXC traffic

 There are two kinds of traffic in Percona XtraDB Cluster:

-1. Client-Server traffic (the one between client applications and cluster nodes),
+1. Client-server traffic (the one between client applications and cluster nodes),

 2. Replication traffic, that includes [SST](../glossary.md#sst), [IST](../glossary.md#ist), write-set replication, and various service messages.